shiv-am0/slack-users-integration/frontend/README.md

 ### Auth0 Configuration

 Make sure you have configured your Auth0 application with the appropriate callback URLs, allowed web origins, and logout URLs.

+## Deployed Link

+The frontend is deployed and can be accessed [here](https://slack-users-integration-1.onrender.com/).